Westhaven School Subject Strategy

 During Working Skills and Enterprise lessons, learners are assessed continually and informally using the Working Skills for Life learning ladders.

 At Westhaven School we pride ourselves in the range of work experience opportunities we provide for our learners.
 Through continuous work forging strong relationships with employers and volunteer groups we are able to offer work experience placements to all learners in both year 10 and year 11.

 We recognise the importance of parental views in placement suitability and because of this, we work in collaboration with all families when researching, finding and securing placements.

 Work experience at Westhaven is just one piece of the puzzle that makes up our “Pathways to Employment” careers programme and we are continually striving to improve the way we provide career opportunities throughout the school.

-To meet our growing pupil numbers, we need you!
+To meet our growing learner numbers, we need you!

-If you work in an organisation that would like to be involved in our new and exciting careers programme, whether by offering work experience placements, pupil visits or by coming into school to give a talk to pupils, please have a look at our Careers Provider Access Policy and get in touch.
-Our pupils would really benefit from meeting employees from all sectors of industry and for employers, this is an opportunity to build community ties and take a look at the workforce to come.
+If you work in an organisation that would like to be involved in our new and exciting careers programme, whether by offering work experience placements, learner visits or by coming into school to give a talk to learners, please have a look at our Careers Provider Access Policy and get in touch.
+Our learners would really benefit from meeting employees from all sectors of industry and for employers, this is an opportunity to build community ties and take a look at the workforce to come.